What are Advanced Dependent Prepositions?

-Many verbs, nouns, and adjectives are "linked" to a specific preposition.
-These are called dependent prepositions because the choice of preposition depends entirely on the word before it.
+Many verbs, nouns, and adjectives in English are permanently "linked" to a specific preposition.
+These are known as dependent prepositions because the choice of preposition depends entirely on the word that comes immediately before it.

 The success of the project depends on everyone's contribution.